-These terms and conditions apply to all services offered to you as a lessor by Landfolk A/S, CVR 42074640, Bülowsgade 68, st., 8000 Aarhus C ("Landfolk", "us", "we" or "our") when you use our platform ("Platform") for the intermediation of holiday home rentals.
-When you create a user profile as a lessor on our Platform and when you approve a booking, you also accept these terms and conditions.
+These terms and conditions apply to all services offered to you as a lessor by Landfolk A/S, CVR 42074640, Bülowsgade 68, st., 8000 Aarhus C ("Landfolk", "us", "we" or "our") when you use our platform ("Platform") for the provision of holiday home rental services.
+When you create a user profile as a lessor on our Platform and when you approve a booking request, you also accept these terms and conditions.

 We have tried to communicate our terms as clearly as possible below.
 Should you have any questions, please do not hesitate to reach out to us at firstname.lastname@example.org.

-We also recommend that you familiarise yourself with current local legislation regarding letting out holiday homes.
+We also recommend that you familiarise yourself with current Danish legislation regarding letting out holiday homes.

 2) Condition and facilities of the holiday home